kojwangbora/letuce-eat/README.md

 ## The Letuce Eat
-This a user friendly website that allowing customers to order thier meails (organic/non-GMO foods) from their comfort zones and receiving thier orders on time.
+This a user friendly website that allowing customers to order thier meails (organic/non-GMO foods) from their comfort zones and receiving their orders on time.
 ## Date of current version
 07/11/2021
 ## Authors